Lawmsangi/bookstore-react/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page].
+Feel free to check the [issues](https://github.com/Lawmsangi/bookstore-react/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>